LMS-Community/lms-community.github.io/docs/reference/slimbrowse.md

     * Artwork ID.
 Will be fetched using a separate http request to LMS using the well known URL.
 The size is defined by the style. `icon-id` has precedence over `icon` (defined below).
 * `icon`
     * Full or partial URL of some image to display.
+* `extid`
+    * The album's external ID, if it is eg. from an online music service.
 * `radio`
     * If present, indicates a radio button is to be created for this item.
 Radio buttons must also involve a do action, defined in `<action_fields>`.
 * `checkbox`